Off-Campus Study and On-Campus Enrollment

 Colleges with large study abroad programs must balance participation between the two semesters so their on-campus enrollment stays at an optimal level.
 The on-campus academic program, housing, and student activities are undermined if, for example, 40 students study abroad in the fall semester and 165 study abroad during the winter.
 The top priority of Bates must be the quality of our on-campus academic program.

-All students who want to study off-campus during the upcoming academic year must apply by the first Friday in February.
+All students who want to study off-campus during the upcoming academic year must apply by the deadline in February.
 This application process encompasses off-campus study at any time during the upcoming academic year, including study elsewhere in the United States.
 The number of applications must be approximately equal for the fall and winter semesters.

 If the application numbers are out of balance, the Off-Campus Study Committee gives priority to the following five types of study abroad plans.
 Students receive priority if their: